 The examination is optional for students completing the 240 hour course and is intended for Australian Tertiary Admissions Rank (ATAR) purposes only.
-The HSC examination is independent of the competency-based assessment requirements for the Australian Qualifications Framework (AQF) VET qualification.
+The HSC examination is independent of the competencybased assessment requirements for the Australian Qualifications Framework (AQF) VET qualification.
 The satisfactory completion of the course will still appear on your HSC if the optional exam is not undertaken.
 If a student intends to use their VET course towards the calculation of the ATAR, the school must submit an estimated mark of their likely performance in the HSC examination.
 This will only be used in the case of an illness/misadventure appeal.
-Students who are planning on sitting the HSC examinations for ATAR eligibility, must sit the trial exam.
 Students need to be aware that all NESA requirements for satisfactory completion of courses, AMOW, applications for illness/misadventure, examination disability provision applications apply to VET courses.